 There are a few schools of thought regarding the best way to pack your shoes.
 The most common suggests that you place your shoes at the bottom of your suitcase or carry-on.
 If nothing else, doing so protects your clothes from dirt on the bottom of your shoes.

-You can also pack your bags in a large resealable bag which makes them easier to access once you arrive at your destination.
-Or, if your shoes are too big to fit in a bag, you can always bind two pairs together with a rubber band or twist tie.
+You also can pack your bags in a large resealable bag, which makes them easier to access once you arrive at your destination.
+Or, if your shoes are too big to fit in a bag, you always can bind two pairs together with a rubber band or twist tie.

-The Travel Security Administration recommends that travelers pack their shoes at the top of their suitcase or any checked bag so that they can easily access them if further inspection is needed.
+The Travel Security Administration (TSA) recommends that travelers pack their shoes at the top of their suitcase or any checked bag, so they can easily access them if further inspection is needed.
 If you pack your shoes in an unchecked bag, it’s best to lay them on their sides whenever possible.
 Lay one shoe down in your luggage and then place the other so that the heel is at the top of the first shoe.

 Another way to save space in your luggage is to wear your bulkiest shoes on the plane (or train).

 Also, if you buy new shoes specifically for a trip, do yourself a favor and break them in first before you leave home.
 There’s no need to risk blisters on your first day of sightseeing.
-That said, you should also pack first aid for your feet, such as adhesive strips that prevent blisters, or medication that heals raw spots on your feet.
+That said, you also should pack first aid for your feet, such as adhesive strips that prevent blisters or medication that heals raw spots on your feet.

 Prepare, prepare, prepare